CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 3. In a bowl, whisk the eggs together with the salt and vanilla.
 Add the mixture to the food processor and pulse until it becomes a coarse, chunky paste.
 Fold in the chocolate chips with a wooden spoon.
 Transfer the mixture to the prepared baking pan and spread evenly, gently pressing down to flatten.
 Bake for 35 minutes, or until firm and golden.

 4. Cool and cut into 20 bars.
-The bars can be stored in an airtight container for a week in the refrigerator and a month in the freezer.
+You can store the bars in an airtight container for a week in the refrigerator and a month in the freezer.

 save article